Fish Hoek Dramatic Society

 Fish Hoek Dramatic Society One-act Play Festival

 In 1962/3 it launched an annual One-act Play Festival which is still active with English and Afrikaans entries from all over the Cape Peninsula, celebrating the twenty-fifth festival in 1987.
-The festival was initially also staged in the Fish Hoek Civic Centre, before moving to the Fish Hoek Senior High School Theatre.
+The festival was initially also staged in the Fish Hoek Civic Centre, before moving to the Fish Hoek High School Theatre.

 Sources